Ales – U.S. Open Beer Championship Categories

 Perceived Bitterness: Medium and not harsh

 Fermentation Characteristics: Low carbonation traditionally characterizes draft-cask versions, but in bottled versions, a slight increase in carbon dioxide content is acceptable.
-Fruity-estery aromas and flavors and very low levels of diacetyl are acceptable, but should be minimized in this form of Bitter.
-The absence of diacetyl is also acceptable.
+Fruity esters are acceptable.
+Diacetyl is usually absent in these beers but may be present at low levels.

 Body: Medium